The Bankrate promise

 ATMs can be found in many locations throughout the U.S. and the world.
 On-premise ATMs are located at financial institutions such as banks and credit unions, while off-premise ones are commonly offered at places like airports, grocery stores and gas stations.

-Using an ATM simply involves inserting your bank-issued ATM card, entering your PIN and following the prompts on the screen to complete your desired transaction.
+Using an ATM simply involves inserting your bank-issued ATM card, entering your personal identification number (PIN) and following the prompts on the screen to complete your desired transaction.

 Examples of ATM transactions

 Various common banking transactions that are often carried out at an ATM include: